Zatoichi

+Overview

-This originally minor character was drastically altered and developed for the screen by Daiei Film and actor Shintaro Katsu, becoming not only one of leading franchises of the company but also the subject of one of Japan's longest-running film series, even after the bankruptcy of the company in 1971.
+Zatoichi was originally a minor character but, after drastic alterations, was developed for the screen by Daiei Film and actor Shintaro Katsu, becoming the subject of one of the company's leading franchises and one of Japan's longest-running film series, even after the bankruptcy of the company in 1971.
 A total of 26 films were made between 1962 and 1989.
 From 1974 to 1979, a television series was produced, starring Katsu and some of the same actors that appear in the films.
 Produced by Katsu Productions, 100 episodes were aired before the Zatoichi television series was cancelled.

 The seventeenth film of the Zatoichi series was remade in the US in 1989 by TriStar Pictures as Blind Fury, starring Rutger Hauer.
 A 2003 film was directed by Takeshi Kitano, who also starred as the title character.
 It was awarded the Venice Film Festival's Silver Lion for Best Direction.
 A stage adaptation of Zatoichi directed by Takashi Miike and starring Show Aikawa was filmed in 2007 and later released on home video.
 Zatoichi: The Last is a 2010 film directed by Junji Sakamoto and starring Shingo Katori.